MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 ### Landscape

-A landscape is a collection of systems in different environments in a SAP application.
+A landscape is a collection of systems in different environments in an SAP application.
 The example diagram shows three SAP landscapes: SAP ERP Central Component (ECC), SAP Customer Relationship Management (CRM), and SAP Business Warehouse (BW).

 ## Design considerations